 If you can say, "It's a braw bricht moonlicht nicht" ye a'richt ye ken

-I carried this warm feeling for Lauder in my heart for many years with little resonance in the world, when one day, about 6 years ago, a colleague took me to an opening at the Leica gallery, and Al Hirschfeld was there.
-My colleague introduced us.
+I carried a warm feeling for Lauder in my heart for many years with little resonance in the world, when one day, about 12 years ago, the great Lou Dorfsman took me to an opening of Al Hirschfeld's photography at the Leica gallery.
+Lou and he were old friends.

 “Mr. Hirschfeld, what a thrill to meet the man who drew Harry Lauder.”